 You've got your Apple HomePod belting out the tunes, with its impressive 360-degree audio, and you've got Siri turning on your smart lights and whacking up your heating.
-But that's just scratching the surface of tons of cool and hidden features of Apple's smart speaker.
+But that's just scratching the surface of what Apple's smart speaker can do.

 1. Stream Spotify on your HomePod (other streaming services are available)

 Apple's closed-shop approach to the HomePod has irked many, but you can, in fact, stream Spotify, Deezer, Amazon Music, Pandora and a whole lot more on a HomePod.
 If your favourite streaming app is on iOS and has an AirPlay option, you're free to beam over your tunes.

 2. Play radio stations that aren't Beats 1

 The above method also works with any radio stations that have a web-based app, whether it's through the BBC iPlayer, TuneIn, or using a radio station's dedicated iOS app.